Webinar: Share Data with OPeNDAP Hyrax: New Features and Improvements

 - Pulled Aggregation - Hyrax users may now invoke a single Hyrax query against user-specified lists of thousands of source granules simultaneously.
 The results are returned as a compressed collection of NetCDF files or—alternatively—as textual response constructed of comma-separated values (CSV).
 A useful byproduct of the CSV response is that source-data arrays are flattened to tabular form.

-This work is supported by NASA/GSFC under Raytheon Co. contract number NNG15HZ39C.
+This work is supported by NASA's Goddard Space Flight Center under Raytheon, contract number NNG15HZ39C.

 Interested in receiving announcements for upcoming webinars?
 Sign up for our mailing list.